yokoyamatoyou/CSVXLM2/README.md

    * Aggregate counts and totals from the generated XMLs to produce index and summary files.
 5. **Phase 5 – ZIP Packaging**
    * Assemble the XML files and schemas into a submission archive with the required directory structure.
+6. **Phase 6 – GUI Integration**
+   * Provide a simple Tkinter interface for selecting configuration files and running the conversion process.

 ## Phase 2 Progress